Camp Dates: October 28th & 29th 2017: Fall 2017 Camper Application

 Shannon’s Hope is an initiative of Bridges.
-A therapeutic weekend camp, Shannon’s Hope targets children ages 6-15 who have experienced the death of a loved one in the past 2 years.
+A therapeutic weekend camp, Shannon’s Hope targets children ages 6-15 who have experienced the death of a loved one.
 Shannon Heisler was the inspiration for the camp, which began in August 1989.
 The courage and hope demonstrated by this 16-year-old hospice patient, who died in November of 1988, were the driving forces behind the development of Shannon’s Hope.

 Bridges collaborates with other organizations to make this unique program a community effort.